darkyblade07/email-campaign/README.md

+Hi there!
+Hope you're doing great :)

-Hi!
-In here you will find several emails campaings I have built.
+Here you will find my email campaigns examples

-Hope you like ie.
+Hope you like it.